 U needs Understanding

-Unless you have autism, or live with it in the family, may you then begin to imagine how it can impact your life.
-It affects the whole family as they must adapt living and adjust to individual needs.
+Unless you have autism, or live with it in the family, can you begin to imagine how it can impact your life.
+It affects the whole family as we must adapt living and adjust to individual needs.

 Phrases get thrown around like it’s only mild autism, or they are high-functioning.
-This actually only refers to the cognitive ability they have and intelligence does not indicate how much a person may suffer or experience trauma from being misunderstood.
+This actually only refers to the cognitive ability someone has and intelligence does not indicate how much a person may suffer or experience trauma from being misunderstood.

 T takes Time to process

 When a person doesn’t answer it may not actually mean they are ignoring the speaker or choosing to not comply.
 Often, they are taking the time to process the communication or thinking about whether they can process the demand.